Città del Tufa

 The picturesque towns of Pitigliano, Sovana and Sorano form a triangle enclosing a dramatic landscape where local buildings have been constructed from the volcanic porous rock called tufa since Etruscan times.
-This area is called the Città del Tufa (City of the Tufa) or, less commonly, the Paese del Tufa (Land of the Tufa).
+This area is known as the Città del Tufa (City of the Tufa) or, less commonly, the Paese del Tufa (Land of the Tufa).

 The Alta Maremma